A Choice Perspective–

 If a woman does not want to give birth to a fetus for health and financial reasons and is legally forced to give birth, who should pay for the cost of growing that child?

-If the mother can’t provide a safe and nourishing environment or have the means to feed and clothe the child, should she be legally forced to put the baby up for adoption?
+If the mother can’t provide a safe and nourishing environment or have the means to feed and clothe the child, should she be legally forced to put the baby up for adoption or instead try to raise the child in a homeless situation?

 Most of us want to make our own choices regardless of how difficult they are.
 People who would be good parents would have a very difficult time deciding to abort a fetus.
 It would be a traumatic decision that could haunt them for life.
 They do not need others to add to that trauma.